 Our Partner ESD (www.ches.pro) developed a set of fully functional software tools for the assessment of Patient Reported Outcomes (PRO) which can be included in Oncotyrol services.
 PROs are based on internationally standardized questionnaires answered by patients to express the subjective perception of their somatic and psychological health state.
 PROs are currently required for clinical trials but rarely implemented in daily oncological routine.

 The CHES software is a browser based, fully mobile compatible software allowing the patients to submit their PROs independent of clinical personnel.
-The software automatically processes the data and provides refined data to the physician.
+The software processes the information automatically and provides the physician with prepared Quality of Life information.

 The physician is alerted if reported PRO’s show clinically relevant deviations (depending on individually matched reference values).